estevaofv/IoT12-hardware/README.md

 - Added explanation to schematic about using matched resistors for the instrumentation amplifiers.
 - Changed gain resistors of the instrumentation amplifiers as to keep Vout under 1V at full scale input.
 - Added series diode to output of voltage monitor.
+- Lowered value of C2-C5 from 10nF to 1nF.
+- Added D9 and D10.

 **PCB version V1.0**